cmcnair33/content-to-code/README.md

 ## Hand in

-On GitHub’s website, on your forked repository, create an Issue labeled “Solution”—and tag your teacher.
+On GitHub’s website, on your forked repository, create an Issue labeled “Solution” and tag your teacher.

 Inside the content of the Issue write out your tag choices & explanations.
 Here’s an example: